thane98/Exalt/README.md

 java -jar exd.jar YOUR_PATH_HERE
 ```

 This will produce a script file with the name "a.exl".
-You can edit this file using a standard text editor.
+You can edit this file using a standard text com.thane98.editor.

 If you want to change the name of the output file, use the "-o" or "--output" flags.
 For example: